wp-plugins/nextgen-facebook/readme.txt

 = Version 6.16.2dev1 =

-* Improved the management of UTF-8 encoded and non-encoded strings internally.
-The `get_title()` and `get_description()` methods now return UTF-8 encoded strings.
+* Improved the management of html encoded and non-encoded strings internally.
+The `get_title()` and `get_description()` methods now return encoded strings.
 The `limit_text_length()` method decodes and re-encodes the text after shortening.
-The 'ngfb_title', 'ngfb_description', and 'ngfb_caption' filters will now receive UTF-8 encoded strings.
+The 'ngfb_title', 'ngfb_description', and 'ngfb_caption' filters will now receive encoded strings.
 * Improved the detection of 3rd party plugins for conflict and addon support checks by verifying loaded class/function names, plus the active plugins array from WordPress.

 = Version 6.16.1 =